-If one has some information about the full system in the form of the density matrix $\hat{\rho}$, one obviously will lose information if one discards the information referring to one part of the system.
-E.g., we have measured all the components in a multi-particle break-up of some elementary particle, but when analyzing one considers only the properties of one fragment while integrating (or disregarding) over all others.
+If one has some information about the full system in the form of the density matrix $\hat{\rho}$, one obviously will lose information if one discards the information referring to part of the system.
+E.g., we have measured all the components in a multi-particle break-up of some elementary particle, but when analyzing one considers only the properties of one fragment while integrating over (aka disregarding) all others.